Key takeaways:

 Future-proofing

 When choosing a modern access control system, like ButterflyMX, you’ll future-proof your property.
 In other words, cloud-based access control solutions prevent you from having to upgrade or change your system years after installation.
-Rather, these systems stay relevant for decades, receiving regular updates and new features over time.
+Rather, these systems stay relevant for decades, receiving regular updates and new features.

 As a result, you won’t have to spend time or money looking for a new system.
-Not to mention, your access control system will require less maintenance than legacy systems, preventing costly repairs or inconvenient downtimes.
+Your access control system will require less maintenance than legacy systems, preventing costly repairs or inconvenient downtimes.

 A cloud-based infrastructure also helps your property scale, meaning you can easily modify your access control system to fit your needs.
 Are you building a parking garage for employees?
 Install a vehicle reader or video intercom at the entryway that can be managed from the same mobile app or web-based dashboard.
 Regardless of your needs, invest in a system that will flex to your property’s ever-evolving growth.